LucasDelfino92/morrowindsharp/mw2.md

 There are additional steps to take using [**TESAME**](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md#tesame), assuming you've installed the mods mentioned below.

-- Delete the following records from **Yet Another Guard Diversity - Regular.ESP** for compatibility with **Morrowind Anti-Cheese.ESP**:
+- Delete the following records from **Morrowind Anti-Cheese.ESP** for compatibility with **BTB's Game Improvements (Necro Edit).ESP**:
   - Cell **Balmora, Eastern Guard Tower**
-    - Omits the unintended addition of a Hlaalu Guard because of a conflict with Morrowind Anti-Cheese which made the Sword of White Woe even harder to steal.
+    - Omits the addition of a Hlaalu Guard to protect the Sword of White Woe who is no longer necessary as BTB removes the sword.
+- Delete the following records from **BTB's Game Improvements (Necro Edit).ESP** for compatibility with **Caldera Mages Guild Guarded Alchemy Set.ESP**:
+  - Cell **Caldera, Guild of Mages**
+    - Omits an Imperial Guard placed by BTB's Game Improvements who is no longer necessary.
+- Delete the following records from **BTB's Game Improvements (Necro Edit).ESP** for compatibility with **Balanced Passive Races and Birthsigns.ESP**:
+  - BSGN **Elfborn**
+    - Omits the addition of a new power which Balanced Passive Races and Birthsigns doesn't override.
+- If you installed **MDMD - More Deadly Morrowind Denizens**, delete the following record from **Merged Objects.ESP**:
+  - NPC **sjoring hard-heart**
+    - Omits an unnecessary merge that nerfed Sjoring Hard-Heart's stats.
+- If you installed **BTB's Game Improvements - Necro Edit**, delete the following records from **Merged Objects.ESP**:
+  - Weapon **iron spider dagger**
+  - Weapon **imperial netch blade**
+  - Weapon **Stormkiss**
+    - Omits the addition of the Ignore Weapon Resistance flag added by Patch for Purists to these three weapons, which overwrites BTB's change to how weapon resistance works.

 ### Synchronizing mod masters